The History List

 The first printing with the names of the signers

-Ours are printed by hand in the recreation of Franklin's printing office operated by the National Park Service.
+Ours are printed by hand in a recreated Franklin's printing office operated by the National Park Service.
 They are printed on 100% Cotton Linen, Very-Fine Crane Laid paper.
 The print is about 22 1/2" x 17 1/2".

 The Philadelphia broadside of the Declaration printed by John Dunlap is also available, as is the Boston broadside of the Declaration from the Printing Office of Edes & Gill.
 Use the pull down menu above to purchase all three and save $8.